shadesin/AOS_Assignment1/README.md

 ## Contents
 - **Q1** – Performs various types of file reversal using only Linux system calls.
-- **Q2** – alidates the output files/directories created by Q1 - checks permissions and verifies content correctness for all reversal types.
+- **Q2** – Validates the output files/directories created by Q1 - checks permissions and verifies content correctness for all reversal types.

 ---